 - a.
 Technical skills are the job specific knowledge and techniques needed to proficiently perform work tasks.
 These skills tend to be more important for first-line managers because they typically manage employees who use tools and techniques to produce the organization's products or service the organization's customers.
 Often, employees with excellent technical skills get promoted to first-line manager. - b.
-Human skills involve the ability to work well with other people both individually and in a group.
+Human skills involve the ability to work well with other people, both individually and in a group.
 Because all managers deal with people, these skills are equally important to all levels of management.
 Managers with good interpersonal skills get the best out of their people.
 They know how to communicate, motivate, lead, and inspire enthusiasm and trust. - c.
 Conceptual skills are the skills managers use to think and to conceptualize about abstract and complex situations.
 Using these skills, managers see the organization as a whole, understand the relationships among various subunits, and visualize how the organization fits into its broader environment.
 These skills are most important to top managers.

-Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers
+Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers

-86) \\\\\ resulted in the shifting of organizational boundaries.
+94) resulted in the s hifting of or rganizat ional boundaries. - ·, TOBULTOU II CII C 01 01 Same 101161 o communities.

-A) Digitization has
+- A) Digitization has

-B) Increased emphasis on organizational ethics has C) Increased competitiveness has D) Changing security threats have Answer: A Diff: 3 AACSB: Reflective thinking Learning Obj.: LO 1.4: Describe the factors that are reshaping and redefining the manager's job Classification: Concept 87) Increased accountability of employees is typically caused by \\\\\.
-A) increased digitization B) increased emphasis on organizational ethics C) security threats to the organization D) discrimination concerns Answer: B Diff: 2 AACSB: Reflective thinking Learning Obj.: LO 1.4: Describe the factors that are reshaping and redefining the manager's job Classification: Concept 88) What is the connection between managers and customers?
-A) Today, managers are expected to interact regularly with customers.
-B) Managers in service industries are expected to deliver customer service but managers in manufacturing are not.
-C) Managers must create a customer-responsive organization in order to survive successfully in today's environment.
-D) There is no connection between managers and customers.
-Answer: C Diff: 3 AACSB: Application of knowledge; Analytical thinking Learning Obj.: LO 1.4: Describe the factors that are reshaping and redefining the manager's job Classification: Application 89) Social media is a communications tool which should be \\\\\.
-A) used to publish one-way messages from managers to employees B) banned from the workplace C) limited only to top managers D) used to tap into innovation and talent Answer: D
+- B) Increased emphasis on organizational ethics has

+- C) Increased competitiveness has

+- D) Changing security threats have

+Answer: A Diff: 3

+Learning Obj: LO 1.4: Describe the factors that are reshaping and redefining the manager's job

+95) Increased accountability of employees is typically caused by \\\\\\.

+- A) increased digitization

+- B) increased emphasis on organizational ethics

+- C) security threats to the organization

+- D) discrimination concerns

+Learning Obj: LO 1.4: Describe the factors that are reshaping and redefining the manager's job

+- 96) What is the connection between managers and customers? - A) Today, managers are expected to interact regularly with customers. - B) Managers in service industries are expected to deliver customer service. but managers in manufacturing are not. - C) Managers must create a customer-responsive organization in order to survive successfully in today's environment. - D) There is no connection between managers and customers.

+Learning Obj: LO 1.4: Describe the factors that are reshaping and redefining the manager's job

+- 97) Social media is a communications tool which should be \\\\\ - A) used to publish one-way messages from managers to employees - B) banned from the workplace - C) limited only to top managers - D) used to foster cooperation and collaboration

+Answer: D Diff: 3

-AACSB: Reflective thinking Learning Obj.: LO 1.4: Describe the factors that are reshaping and redefining the manager's job Classification: Concept
+Learning Obj: LO 1.4: Describe the factors that are reshaping and redefining the manager's job

-90) From a business perspective, a company's ability to achieve its business goals and increase long-term shareholder value by integrating economic, environmental, and social opportunities into its business strategies is known as \\\\\\.
+- 98) From a business perspective, a company's ability to achieve its business goals and increase long-term shareholder value by integrating economic, environmental, and social opportunities into its business strategies is known as \\\\\.

-A) accountability
+- A) accountability

-B) universality
+- B) universality

-C) equitability
+- C) equitability

-D) sustainability
+- D) sustainability

-Answer: D
+Answer: D Diff: 3

-Learning Obj.: LO 1.4: Describe the factors that are reshaping and redefining the manager's job
+Learning Obj: LO 1.4: Describe the factors that are reshaping and redefining the manager's job

-- 91) Because of the emphasis her company has placed on sustainability, Darlene, a first-line manager, must now consider \\\\\. - A) how to handle new employee legislation - B) the impact of her department's waste on the environment - C) how to retain employees even during a recession - D) her company's competitive advantage when scheduling workers
+- 99) Because of the emphasis her company has placed on sustainability, Darlene, a first-line manager, must now consider . - A) her company's stock trading price - B) the impact of her department's waste on the environment - C) how to retain employees even during an expanding economy - D) her employees' non-work obligations when scheduling workers